binmishr/Which-Religious-Groups-Have-the-Most-Sex-/README.md

     For intermediate levels of sexual activity (once or twice a month), there do not seem to be big differences in sexual frequency by religion no matter how the data is chopped up.

- The codeset and images are encapsulated within a .pdf file and attached in this repository to refer.
+ The details of the codeset and plots are included in the attached Microsoft Word Document (.docx) file in this repository.
+You need to view the file in "Read Mode" to see the contents properly after downloading the same.